wwarthen/RomWBW/Source/ReadMe.txt

 It is important to understand how configuration files are processed.
 They start by inheriting all of the default settings for the platform.
-This is accomplished via the "#include" directive near the top of the file.
+This is accomplished via the "#INCLUDE" directive near the top of the file.
 For the "MK4_std.asm" configuration file, this line reads:

-#include "cfg_mk4.asm"
+#INCLUDE "cfg_mk4.asm"

 When the configuration file (MK4_std.asm) is processed, it will first read in all the default platform settings from "cfg_mk4.asm".
 All of